Clinical vs Research Biomarkers of Ageing

 Summary

 Clinical biomarkers are designed for individual decision-making, while research biomarkers prioritize discovery.
-The difference affects validation, regulation, and interpretation.
+The difference affects validation, regulation, and interpretation, and it explains why many ageing biomarkers can be scientifically useful without yet being clinically ready.
 [1] [2]

 References